Recording Services Policies

 After Your Recital

-Mixing and editing is completed two to three business days after your event and tracks will be available for download from the archive after that.
+Mixing and editing is completed 3 to 5 business days after your event and tracks will be available for download from the archive after that.
 Multi-track files are available upon request through OneDrive.

 Downloading your Events